 Uluru Hop On Hop Off Bus Passes

-Uluru Hop On Hop Off Buses provide a cost effective option to get transport to visit Uluru and Kata-Tjuta.
+Uluru Hop On Hop Off Buses provide a cost-effective option to get transport to visit Uluru and Kata-Tjuta.
 This is a great option if you want to get around to all of the sights independently without needing to hire a car!

-Uluru Hop On Hop Off Bus 1, 2 and 3 Day Passes, daily timetable typically includes sunrise, morning, midday, mid afternoon (not in summer) and sunset options with stops at Mutijulu Waterhole, Kuniya Piti, Mala Carpark and Cultural Centre.
+Uluru Hop On Hop Off Bus 1, 2 and 3 Day Passes, daily timetable typically includes sunrise, morning, midday, mid-afternoon (not in summer) and sunset options with stops at Mutijulu Waterhole, Kuniya Piti, Mala Carpark and Cultural Centre.

-There is a sunrise Kata-Tjuta option which includes include a Kata Tjuta sunrise viewing and either Walpa Gorge (1 hour) or Valley of the Winds (3 hour) Walk.
+There is a sunrise Kata-Tjuta Hop On Hop Off Bus option, which includes a Kata-Tjuta sunrise viewing and either Walpa Gorge (1 hour) or Valley of the Winds (3 hour).

 Uluru Tours